Zokalyx/wtbgc/README.md

 # Installation and use

-- Download the latest zip file from the [releases](https://github.com/Zokalyx/wtbgc/releases) section.
+- Download the latest zip file from the [releases](https://github.com/Zokalyx/wtbgc/releases) section
-- Extract the `wtgbc` folder and move it to your desired directory.
+- Extract the `wtgbc` folder and move it to your desired directory
-- [Optional] Modify [`config.toml`](#optional-configuration) if necessary.
+- [Optional] Modify [`config.toml`](#optional-configuration) if necessary
-- Put your background pictures into the `backgrounds/` directory.
+- Put your background pictures into the `backgrounds/` directory

 # Recommended setup